AkchurinDA/Fortuna.jl/docs/src/AdvancedUsage.md

     - In case of `OpenSees` and `SAFIR`, everything is quite easy since `.out` files are text-based and can be read directly in Julia, for example, using [`DelimitedFiles.jl`](https://github.com/JuliaData/DelimitedFiles.jl?tab=readme-ov-file) package.
     - In case of `Abaqus`, there need to be an additional Python script that reads binary `.odb` files and produces text-based files that can be read by Julia.

-After that, a FE model should be easily used to define an associated limit state function and solve the reliability problem of interest.
+After that, a FE model can be easily used to define an associated limit state function and solve the reliability problem of interest.

 ### `OpenSees`